mfdz/gtfs-hub/README.md

 # GTFS-Hub

-This project aims at providing community tested, probably quality enhanced, partially merged GTFS-feeds of (currently) German transport agencies.
+This project aims at providing community tested, probably quality/content enhanced, partially merged or filtered GTFS-feeds of (currently) German transport agencies.

-In contrast to a Germany-wide GTFS feed distributed via Delfi (the national access point), GTFS-hub collects and enhances feeds provided by local authorities.

 ## Motivation
-Currently, the national access point provides timetable data in NeTEx format.
-Via [gtfs.de](http://gtfs.de) derived GTFS publications are available.

-However, for upstreaming data to the national data access point seems not to be lossfree or  regularly.
-And there is no feedback channel to fix quality issues in a timely manner
+Since April, 1st, 2020, DELFI e.V. provides a (75%) Germany wide GTFS feed.
+However, for some use cases only a regional subset is needed, or locally published feeds need to be merged to retain original trip_ids to match e.g. GTFS-RT feeds.

+Additionally, as well the locally published datasets as well as the Germany-wide DELFI GTFS feed sometimes have quality issues or miss e.g. shape information.

-While we hope, that all these problems are overcome soon, we currently still see a need to work with locally published GTFS data.
+While we hope, that all these problems are overcome soon, we currently still see a need to postprocess published data to overcome these shortcomings.

 ## Inner workings